schnidrig/openhab2-rollershutters/Readme.md

 ## Known Bugs

 - ~~The script depends on: `org.eclipse.smarthome.core.scheduler.CronExpression` which still has bugs.
 E.g. `30.07.2017` does not match `* * * ? * SAT,SUN *`.~~
-- Since the problems with o.e.s.c.scheduler do not seem to get fixed, I decided to replace it with quartz.
+- Since the problems with o.e.s.c.scheduler do not seem to get fixed, I decided to replace it at least for the time being with quartz.
 It happened to be available in my environment.
-If it is not in yours you may have to add the jar file to your boot directory.
+I think it was downloaded to the cache by the astro binding, but I'm not really sure.
+So, if it is not available in your  environment, you may have to add the jar file to your boot directory.
-- The script is still relatively new and needs more testing. -> Use at your own risk ;-)

 ## Config